EMPAT94/empat94.github.io/_gs/tutorial.md

 `float o = (while (o.elevation < 2.73) _____.gravity--)`

 I was dumbstruck.
-'Sh+t...It's a god damned program.
-True, it looks like an unholy union of Haskell and Javascript, with bits of Lisp and redacted code in between; but I recognize it nonetheless.
+'Shit...
+It's a god damned program.
+True, it looks like an unholy union of Haskell and Javascript, with bits of Lisp and redacted stuff in between; but I recognize it nonetheless.
 And I actually have a shell to work on?
-F+cking A!'
+Fucking A!'
 I almost did a small victory dance but contained myself hastily.
 My smile must have betrayed me, however, as Arya had a weird look in her eyes.

 "Perhaps we should get going now?"
 Julie broke the awkward silence and looked at Betty.
 Betty didn't move a muscle.
 Seems like she meant it literally when she said she will be *following* us.
-Another moment later, Julie huffed a bit, shouldered her bow and arrows, and led the way out of the Spawn Point clearing.
+Another moment later, Julie huffed a bit, shouldered her bow and arrows, then led the way out of the Spawn Point clearing.
 Just as we stepped out of the choke point leading out onto a wide road, Betty turned from Cleopatra to Will-'O-the-Wisp.
 It was Carol who spoke up, "Why'd ya turn into a ball of light?" to which Betty replied, "It is easier to split into multiple entities in this form, and it is also lighter on resource consumption" 'Ah, she did say she would follow us all even after we went individually.
 So this is how.
 Weird, but logical.'
 Apparently, Carol thought so too, because she didn't have any follow-up questions.

 ···

 The unremarkable road eventually lead us to an unremarkable field.
 It was big enough to fit a couple of football stadiums.
 Albeit barren of any fauna, it was sprouting something oozy in large quantities.
 Wait, are these slimes?
 "What is this?"
 Julie enquired, motioning in the general direction of the slimes.
-Betty-the-wisp spoke up, "This is Level 0 of the Tutorial Dungeon - The Slime Field" 'Clever naming sense there' "The entrance to Level 1 is on the opposite side of our current position; you must cross this field and reach level 1 before you can proceed further"
+Betty-the-wisp spoke up, "This is Level 0 of the Tutorial Dungeon - The Slime Field" 'Clever naming sense there' "The entrance to Level 1 is on the opposite side of our current position; you must cross this field and reach level 1 before you can proceed to the next Level"

 I looked around the field.
 If was filled with slimes of all sizes and colors.
 The one thing they all had in common was how lazily they were ambling towards nowhere in particular.
 I was quite absorbed in taking in the view, so I missed the moment when Taro and Julie made their move.
-Taro moved ahead, sword held up in both hands in front of him, while Julie took out her bow and notched an arrow.
+Taro jumped ahead, sword held up in both hands in front of him, while Julie took out her bow and notched an arrow.
 This was when I noticed their actions and thought to myself 'We should have made a plan first.
 Even a signal would've been appreciated'.

 Julie let loose the arrow, which zoomed in quite rapidly towards a particularly large green slime ball.
 I was impressed - until it harmlessly hit the ground.
 Taro wasn't faring any better.
 He tried slashing his sword into a smaller blue slime, but the creature brushed it off and bounced back.
 The attack had caused a commotion and three more slimes were headed to Taro's location.
 Another arrow, another slash - no effect.
 The slimes were gathering.
 Carol had joined in at some point, covering Taro's flank.
 Divin, Arya and I were standing a distance away, behind Julie.